ahmedalgohari-rgb/lotus-app/docs/privacy-policy.md

 You have the right to:

 ### 8.1 Access Your Data
-- View all your plants, photos, and care logs in the app
+- View all plants, photos, and care logs within the Application
-- Contact us for a copy of your data: ahmedalgohari.rgb@gmail.com
+- Request a copy of your data by contacting ahmedalgohari.rgb@gmail.com

 ### 8.2 Edit Your Data
-- Change plant names, locations, care logs anytime in the app
+- Modify plant names, locations, and care logs at any time within the Application
-- Update your profile name in settings
+- Update profile information in settings

 ### 8.3 Delete Your Data
-- Delete individual plants and photos in the app
+- Delete individual plants and photos within the Application
-- Delete your entire account (see [Data Deletion Instructions](/data-deletion))
+- Delete your entire account (see Data Deletion Instructions)

 ### 8.4 Export Your Data
-- Contact us to request a data export: ahmedalgohari.rgb@gmail.com
+- Request data export by contacting ahmedalgohari.rgb@gmail.com
-- We'll provide your data in a readable format (JSON or CSV)
+- Data provided in machine-readable format (JSON or CSV)

 ### 8.5 Opt-Out
-- You can stop using the app anytime
+- Discontinue use of the Application at any time
-- Delete your account to remove all data
+- Delete account to remove all data
-- Use guest mode to try the app without creating an account
+- Use guest mode to try the Application without creating an account

 ---

 ## 9. Children's Privacy

-Lotus is not intended for children under 13 years old.
+The Application is not intended for children under 13 years old.
 We do not knowingly collect information from children under 13.
-If you believe a child has provided us with personal information, please contact us and we'll delete it immediately.
+If you believe a child has provided personal information, contact us immediately for deletion.

 ---